h1dz/Pen-Testing/README.md

 # Constantly being updated~

-This contains Linux code & commands I've taken down whilst currently learning and studying to be a pen tester.
+This contains scripts & other miscellaneous commands I've taken down as helpful.